swindonmakers/GyroAnt/hardware/framework/scripts/README.md

-# CI Scripts
+# Framework Scripts

 ## Overview

-The /hardware/ci directory contains all of the continuous integration scripts for the hardware portion of the project.

 To build all files within the project:

-1. Open a terminal and change to the /hardware/ci directory
+1. Open a terminal and change to the /framework directory
-2. Run: python build.py  (or just ./build.py)
+2. Run: ./build.sh

 ### Build Process

-The build.py script calls the other scripts in order to:
+The framework/build.sh script actually calls framework/scripts/build.py, which in turn calls the other scripts in order to:

 1. Check machine files (and all included files) for syntax errors
 2. Parse the various machine files for BOM information, storing the result in hardware.json